simveit/matrix-multiplication-cuda/README.md

-# matrix-multiplication-cuda
+# Matrix multiplication in CUDA

-Improve matrix multiplication in CUDA step by step
+My learning notes on [this](https://siboehm.com/articles/22/CUDA-MMM) blogpost.
+Documented as comments in the code.